cabloy/cabloy/README.md

 ### 1. Stage One: EggBornJS

-EggBornJS implements a full-stack development framework with business modules as its core

-For example, the module `egg-born-front` is the core module of the frontend of the framework, while the module `egg-born-backend` is the core module of the backend of the framework, and the module `egg-born` is the command-line tool of the framework for creating the project skeleton
+EggBornJS mainly provides two core features:

+ - **Frontend and Backend Separation**: Separating Frontend and Backend, so as for decoupling
+ - **Business Modularization**: The `page components` and `business logics` are arranged as modules

-This is why all business modules are prefixed with `egg-born-module-`
+> This is why all business modules are prefixed with `egg-born-module-`

 ### 2. Stage Two: CabloyJS

 EggBornJS is only a basic full-stack development framework.
-Considering business development, many business-related supporting features need to be provided, such as `User Management`, `Role Management`, `Permission Management`, `Menu Management`, `Settings Management`, `Form Validation`, `Login Mechanism`, and so on.
-Especially in the case of `frontend and backend separation`, the requirement of permission management is raised to a higher level
+Considering business development, many business-related supporting features need to be provided, such as `User Management`, `Role Management`, `Permission Management`, `Menu Management`, `Settings Management`, `Form Validation`, `Login Mechanism`, and so on

 On the basis of EggBornJS, CabloyJS provided a set of core business modules, so as to realize a series of supporting features, which are organically combined to form a complete and flexible upper ecological architecture, thus supporting the specific business development process